marcinzygan/rezon-product-catalogue/README.md

 # To do:

-- finish productSearch logic .
+- fix slider bug when moving to prevSlide
 - add abillity to swipe the slider images on mobile devices .
 - add products to favourites with local storage .